kartik-venugopal/aural-player/README.md

 NOTE - Please ***don't*** run the app directly from within the image.
 It is a compressed image, and may result in the app behaving slowly and/or unpredictably.
 So, copy it outside and run the copy.

-#### Latest release (12/31/2018) - v1.0.0

-* Added support for several popular audio formats - FLAC, OGG (Vorbis and Opus), WMA, APE, Musepack, DSF, MP2, and Wavpack !
-Files of these formats will be automatically transcoded prior to playback.
-* Optimized playlist track add performance and reliability
-* Minor UI refinements
-* First formal GitHub release

 ### Compatibility

 **User**: Running Aural Player requires macOS 10.12 (Sierra) or later versions.

-NOTE - I am no longer able to support macOS Yosemite or El Capitan, and no further support for those systems is planned.
+NOTE - I am no longer able to support macOS Yosemite or El Capitan.
 If you would really like support for Yosemite or El Capitan, please file an issue and I may consider it.

 **Developer**: To develop Aural Player with Swift 4.2 (master branch) requires macOS 10.13.4 or later (High Sierra) and XCode 10.
 The old "swift2" branch has been deleted.